Medication-Assisted Treatment Program For Alcohol And Drug Addiction

 Generally, people can take this medication orally once a day.
 The unpleasant side effects of drinking alcohol can start within 10 minutes of consuming a small amount.
 These side effects can include vomiting, headache, and nausea.

 Naltrexone is one of the few medications on this list that can be used for both alcohol and opioid addiction.
 This drug works by blocking the euphoric effects that people feel from drinking alcohol.
 Because of that, it helps them remain motivated and avoid relapse.
 Also, the drug can reduce alcohol cravings.

 In general, naltrexone treatment lasts for about three to four months.
 It’s available in pill form, but you can take it as an injection too.
 Like other MAT programs, people should continue to undergo therapy and counseling.

-Medication-Assisted Treatment For Opioid Addiction
+MAT Services For Opioid Addiction

 Buprenorphine helps individuals by reducing and suppressing cravings for opioid drugs, such as heroin.
 It works by producing a euphoric effect.
 However, this effect is much weaker than what people experience with heroin or other medications used during MAT, such as methadone.

 When people take buprenorphine as their health care team prescribes, it’s both effective and safe.
 The oral pill can diminish their physical dependence on opioids.
 At the same time, the slightly euphoric effect can limit withdrawal symptoms.